Information on Entry Requirements

 - An English language requirement.

-- A criminal record DBS check.
+- A criminal record DBS check or equivalent

-- A fitness to practise check.
+- A fitness to practise check – for courses such as Medicine and Nursing

 Most students will meet the requirements, but it is worth checking to be sure.
 Many universities will have some caveats that enable them to admit good students if they don’t meet the General Entrance requirements.

 - Some use the UCAS Tariff, others do not; universities that come higher in the ranking of our League Table are more likely to not use it.
+This is partly because they want to make their entry requirements clear and/or give students a clear grade to aim for.

 Our individual university profiles state basic entry requirements, but you should always check the specific entry requirements for the course you are interested in.